r2jitu/canvas-invaders/README.md

 final score is the points you gain from killing enemy ships plus any remaining health you have.

+There is a high scores table that stores the top 5 scores in a cookie, and users can input their name for their high score entries.

 Design Overview
 ---------------